 Your beehive should be in honey production phase.
 For a new hive you may be only adding your second box at this point, and if your hive is doing well and further along you may have three or more already on.

 In either case, mid-summer is about getting the bees the space they need.
 Honey extraction will be the next phase.
 If you live in a winter climate, you will want to have two Deep Combo Brood Boxes and then begin adding Medium Honeys Supers and using them until you are ready to extract.

-Take notice of the varying heights and boxes on each of these hives.
+Notice the varying heights and boxes on each of these hives.
 Even hives in the same area will will vary.
-Each of these pallets have 4 hives per pallet, on the first pallet the back 2 are only at 2 box heights.
-Some hives are destine to struggle do to a weak colony/queen.
-We will address addressed a struggling hive in last weeks blog.
+Each of these pallets have four hives per pallet, on the first pallet the back two are only at two box heights.
+Some hives are destined to struggle due to a weak colony.
+More info on addressing a weak hive.

-If you are unsure on how to add your honey boxes and make that inspection, here is a video that will help: https://www.youtube.com/watch?v=TCPBpQsufUA.
+If you are unsure on how to add your honey boxes and make that inspection, here is a video that will help.

 Some of the questions we get asked frequently about adding boxes are:

-No, the boxes will be stacked on top of each other without any barrier, you can use a queen excluder (we will address that in a separate blog post).
+No, the boxes will be stacked on top of each other without any barrier, you can use a queen excluder.